 (b) A barograph, preferably open scale (desirable but not mandated) or a digital barometer that includes a barometric tendency trace (Part I, Chapter 3);

-(c) A liquid-in-glass (mercury or alcohol) or electrical resistance thermometer (Part I, Chapter 2);
+(c) A liquid-in-glass or electrical resistance thermometer (Part I, Chapter 2);

 (d) A hygrometer or psychrometer (Part I, Chapter 4);

-(e) A sea-temperature thermometer and suitable receptacle for obtaining a sample of seawater, or a continuously immersed sensor or hull contact sensor with remote indicator.
+(e) A sea-temperature thermometer and suitable receptacle for obtaining a sample of seawater, or a continuously immersed sensor (e.g., engine intake thermometer) orhull contact sensor with remote indicator.

 The use of anemometers with suitable exposure as an alternative to the visual estimation of wind force is encouraged, provided that such instruments are routinely checked to ensure that they remain within calibration.
 Precipitation gauges are rarely provided for use on VOS.

 The instruments used on ships should conform to the requirements laid down or recommended in other chapters of this Guide, apart from the modifications described in the following sections of this chapter.
-Instruments supplied to ships should be regularly tested and inspected by the NMHSs concerned.
+Instruments supplied to ships should be regularly tested and inspected by (or on behalf of) the NMHSs concerned.

 4.2.2.3 Automation of ship observations